caerulius/FFVCareerDay/readme.md

   - After warping from World 1 to World 2, the Solitary Island tent & Abductor sequence was removed.
 The player will transition straight from World 1 to playing as Galuf in Exdeath's castle in World 2.
   - After the Guardians battle in Mua Forest, the Galuf x Exdeath cutscene battle is removed.
 After battle, Cara will receive the Bracelet, then the game will continue.

+# Known bugs
+- In the Moogle Forest area in World 2, dash speed on the world map will lock based whether or not the player is in an encounter area or not.
+This is a known side-effect of how dashing on the world map works, which is triggered when encounter-less tiles are present.

 # [Discord](https://discord.gg/6Yw6HbK)
 Our community Discord for development is [located here](https://discord.gg/6Yw6HbK), open to everyone.
 Please direct all identified gameplay bugs and comments here.